apollographql/apollo-client/react-docs/source/initialization.md

 ---
 <h2 id="installation">Installation</h2>

-To get started with Apollo and React, install the `apollo-client` npm package, as well as the `react-apollo` integration package and the `graphql-tag` library for constructing query documents:
+To get started with Apollo and React, install the `apollo-client` npm package, the `react-apollo` integration package, and the `graphql-tag` library for constructing query documents:

 ```bash
 npm install apollo-client react-apollo graphql-tag --save